bchao1/awesome-holography/README.md

 - [Phase recovery and holographic image reconstruction using deep learning in neural networks](https://www.nature.com/articles/lsa2017141) (Rivenson et al. 2018)

-## Holographic Display Architectures and Optics
+## Holographic Display Architectures, Optics, and Systems

 Most CGH display frameworks use coherent light source (laser) and a single phase-only SLM.
 The following works explore alternatives to the current paradigm, such as using partially-coherent light sources, amplitude SLMs, and adding additional optical elements.